ibm-cloud-docs/schematics/troubleshooting/ts-workspace-generateplan.md

 Solution 2

-You can [remove the state](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-wks_staterm) related to cluster config from the statefile by using {{site.data.keyword.bplong_notm}} CLI command and retrigger the `Terraform plan` or `Terraform apply` command.
+You can [remove the state](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-wks_staterm) related to cluster config from the statefile by using {{site.data.keyword.bplong_notm}} CLI command and re-run the `Terraform plan` or `Terraform apply` command.

 ```sh
 ibmcloud schematics workspace state rm --id --address <enter the workspace ID and the address of the resource to mark as taint>